 Even without cryptocurrencies, users are starting to demand management of their own data, especially in Europe following the recent introduction of the GDPR general data protection regulation in the European Union.

-GDPR is designed to put people in control of their own data and ensure that companies comply with the requirements of the right to be forgotten also known as the right to erasure and data portability.
-With the onslaught of data breaches, theres a growing awareness that if youre not paying for...
+GDPR is designed to put people in control of their own data and ensure that companies comply with the requirements of the "right to be forgotten" also known as the "right to erasure" and "data portability."
+With the onslaught of data breaches, there's a growing awareness that if you're not paying for...

 Initiatives like GDPR, as well as changing cultural ethos, especially among millennials, will get a big boost from cryptocurrencies.